Priority Health vendor/supplier information

 All vendors/suppliers are expected to:

-- Be aware of and comply with those procedures which affect the vendor/supplier, and which are necessary to follow the Code of Excellence, including the mandatory duty of all vendors/suppliers to report known or suspected violations of any law or regulation relating to false claims, fraud and abuse, stark regulations, or any other law or regulation pertain to Corewell Health.
+• Be aware of and comply with those procedures which affect the vendor/supplier, and which are necessary to follow the Code of Excellence, and requires all vendors/suppliers to report known or suspected violations of any law or regulation relating to false claims, fraud and abuse, stark regulations, or any other law or regulation pertain to Corewell Health.

 Policies that impact vendors/suppliers